FAQS

 WHEN CAN WE START MAKING OUR FILM?

-You can start right now with thinking up and discussing ideas for a film story, then talking with your mates and family members to see who’s up for joining you in the challenge!
-In terms of filming, while the guts of your film can’t be filmed before the Brief is released, there might be certain incidental/environmental shots you know you’ll need for your film idea (a great sped-up sunset, tying of shoelaces – the possibilities!) that could be filmed before the Festival starts.
+You can start right now by thinking about and discussing film story ideas, then talking with your mates and family members to see who’s up for joining you in the challenge!
+In terms of filming, while the guts of your film can’t be filmed before the Brief is released, there might be certain incidental/environmental/generic shots you know you’ll need for your film idea (e.g. a great sped-up sunset) which could be filmed before the Festival starts.

 HOW LONG DO WE HAVE TO FILM?

-The teams have 36 hours to film, edit and upload their films, starting at 6PM on Friday evening, with the DROPDEAD cut off time of 6am Sunday morning.
-We recommend you aim to complete all filming by 5PM Saturday evening, eat something, then begin editing at 6PM, giving yourself until midnight to have the film finished.
+We recommend you aim to complete all filming by 3PM Saturday evening, eat something, then begin editing at 5PM, giving yourself until 11pm to have the film finished and rendering.
 Obviously that gives you a bit of overrun time.
-DO NOT LEAVE EDITING FOR AFTER MIDNIGHT UNLESS YOU ABSOLUTELY HAVE TO.

 HOW DO WE SUBMIT OUR ENTRY?